Halo-Michael/NetworkController-app/README.md

-# Networkfixer-app
+# Networkcontroller-app

-The tool will enable network access for Chinese iPhones in iOS 10 to iOS 17.
+The tool will control network access for Chinese iPhones/iPad in iOS 10 to iOS 17.

 ## Background

-* Due to regional regulations, Chinese iPhones may suffer from offline of some apps.
+* Due to regional regulations, Chinese iPhones/iPad may suffer from offline of some apps.

 ## Supported